jasonslyvia/alarm/README.md

 **If you want to use these features, modify it to suit your need in `themes/alarm/partials`, like changing `Google Analytics` code, `Disqus` code, etc.**

-Last thing you should take care about, modify `line 60` in `default.hbs`, replace ` site:undefinedblog.com` with your own blog url to make it work with Google search.

 Have fun!

 ##TODO